Mystery Men: Casting

+Writing

 Reubens said, "I liked the idea.
 I hadn't seen it before.
 I loved the cast that was assembled by the time I came into it, and I thought the script was fun, smart and goofy all at the same time."
 Regarding his character, he said, "I felt I was playing the character as kind of slow, but when I saw the movie it didn't seem like that at all.
 I don't know what that says."

 According to Stiller, the script was fluid.
 "The script was being reworked all the time by... everybody!
 Because everybody kind of wanted to personalize their part, and try to make it as funny as possible.
 So yeah, that was welcome.
 That was the idea we had going in, to just have everybody kind of get together and try to make it as funny as we could.
 Especially in the context of a big action, special effects type movie.
 You know, a lot of the time what gets lost is the specific character stuff, and the small moments that really have to work for the whole thing to work.
 So that's what we were concentrating on as much as possible.
 And it's good if everybody's on board with that, you know what I mean?
 And I think Hank, myself and Paul and Janeane were probably most involved in that process, for our characters.
 We're used to working that way."

 Usher said, "We did a lot of unscripted stuff.
 I let Ben and Janeane go.
 They were totally free."
 Usher said he wanted "the film to look flat, like a comic book.
 I tried to capture that alternate reality but keep the edgy humor."

+Filming

 Shooting began on October 21, 1998, in Los Angeles, and was completed the following April.
 "I thought it would be quick, but it ended up being this six month shoot," Stiller recalled.

 Bob Burden was on the set for some of the shoot, answering questions that came up about his creations.
 "There were times when we were kind of stumped in a scene and we asked him what he thought," Levin said.
 "The great thing about him is that 10 minutes later, we'd get 30 pages in the fax machine with probably 29 pages filled with the lousiest ideas that you've ever read but that one page of pure genius."

 The original ending was unpopular with test audiences, so Usher shot a new one with what he called "a big-cheer finish."